-- (1) to request addressees to submit information to demonstrate compliance with regulatory requirements and applicable license conditions regarding the treatment of natural phenomena events in the facilities' integrated safety assessments (ISA) - (2) to determine if additional NRC regulatory action is necessary to ensure that licensees comply with their licensing basis and existing NRC regulations
+- (1) to request addressees to submit information to demonstrate compliance with regulatory requirements and applicable license conditions regarding the treatment of natural phenomena events in the facilities' integrated safety analysis (ISA) - (2) to determine if additional NRC regulatory action is necessary to ensure that licensees comply with their licensing basis and existing NRC regulations

-The NRC's regulations at 10 CFR 40.31(b) and 10 CFR 70.22(d) require addressees to submit a written response to this generic letter (GL) and, if necessary, take appropriate action in accordance with 10 CFR 70.62(a)(1) to demonstrate compliance with the performance requirements of 10 CFR 70.61.
+The NRC's regulations at 10 CFR 40.31(b) and 10 CFR 70.22(d) require addressees to submit a written response to this generic letter (GL) and, if necessary, take appropriate action in accordance with 10 CFR 70.62(a)(1) or applicable license requirements to demonstrate compliance with the performance requirements of 10 CFR 70.61 or with the conditions specified in the license.
 This GL requires no other action.